Getting Started with Distance Learning

 - Check the schedule to see if there are any special requirements or meetings for the course.
 All first-time distance learning students should attend the Distance Learning Orientation.

-- Need help with Blackboard, review the FAQs or Blackboard tutorials before getting started.
+- Need help with Canvas, review the FAQs or Canvas tutorials before getting started.

 - Attend the Distance Learning Orientation.
-You will be able to login to myRCC to access your Blackboard course where you will find your syllabus and instructor contact information.
-All distance learning courses should be available in Blackboard during the Distance Learning Orientation.
+You will be able to login to myRCC to access your Canvas course where you will find your syllabus and instructor contact information.
+All distance learning courses should be available in Canvas during the Distance Learning Orientation.

 - Obtain your textbooks and other required material for your course.
 You can purchase books online from the RCC Bookstore or on campus.
 Bookstores will be open during the Distance Learning Orientation.
 To locate your book via the bookstore website locate the course by the course number and section (63) for distance learning courses.

-- Login to the myRCC single signon to access your Blackboard course and get started.
-You should be able to see your Blackboard course on the first day the class meets.
+- Login to the myRCC single signon to access your Canvas course and get started.
+You should be able to see your Canvas course on the first day the class meets.
 For Distance Learning courses that would be on the Distance Orientation date each semester.

 - Begin your coursework on the first day of class.
 Make sure to email your instructor to let them know you are participating in the course or complete your first assignment before the add/drop dates.
 Instructors can withdrawal students for non-participation during the add/drop deadlines.
 Make sure you contact your instructors before that date.